magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 3. Enter the [`curl` commands](#manage-vcl) to update, validate, and activate.

 ## Creating VCL snippets with a Bash script {#bash-snippets}
-We provide another solution then entering `curl` commands to create VCL snippets using `.vcl` files and a bash script to upload all snippets found in a directory.
+We provide another solution than entering `curl` commands to create VCL snippets using `.vcl` files and a bash script to upload all snippets found in a directory.

 To create VCL snippets this way: